garoller/git-tutorial/README.md

 to open the current folder.

+If you're using a different text editor, you can look online for how to open the folder from your terminal.
+Or, you can open the text editor and go to **File > Open Folder**.
+Then select your **git-tutorial** folder.

-Then, add your name to `Contributors` list in this file.
+Then, add your name to `Contributors` list in the `README.md`.

 After that you're ready to **stage** your changes.